The strengths of the Data Vortex® IP portfolio have been proven in validation hardware.

 Q: Is there a Data Vortex Users Group?

 A: Yes.
-The Inaugural Data Vortex Users Group will be hosted by Pacific Northwest National Laboratory in September, 2017.
-All attendees must be under non-disclosure with Interactic Holdings, LLL | Data Vortex Technologies, DBA.
+The Inaugural Data Vortex Users Group was hosted by Pacific Northwest National Laboratory in September, 2017.

-Q: What OS does the system run?
+Q: What OS did legacy validation system run?

 A: CentOS 7.2.1511

-Q: What scheduler is used?
+Q: What scheduler has been used?

 A: Slurm 14.03.10

-Q: How is the system managed?
+Q: How has the system been managed?

 A: Cobbler & Ansible

-Q: How is the user environment managed?
+Q: How has the user environment been managed?

 A: Lmod, a Lua based module system.

-Q: What languages are supported?
+Q: What languages have been supported?

 A: C, OpenMP, pthreads